origamyllc/Advanced-Lane-Finding-P4-/writeup_template.md

       * Calculate the deviation from the center

   #### 7. Draw the polyfill on the image
+  Here I retransform the image back to its original perspective after loverlaying a lane polynomial between the detected lines
        * Create an image to draw the lines on
        * Recast the x and y points into usable format for cv2.fillPoly()
        * Draw the lane onto the warped blank image